jempe/jempe/README.md

 <a href="https://github.com/jempe/include_code">Include Code</a> is a Go library for seamlessly embedding the contents of one file into another at designated comment markers.

 <a href="https://github.com/jempe/shopping_list">Shopping List</a> is a real-time shopping list app built with the Golang QOR Framework, using WebSockets for device synchronization.

+<a href="https://github.com/jempe/thumbnails">Thumbnails</a> is a  Go-based tool for generating image thumbnails with customizable configurations via a JSON file.

+<a href="https://github.com/jempe/safeurl">Safe URL</a> is a Command line Go-based tool to verify the safety of URLs using the Google Safe Browsing API.

 **Web Development**